Check Your Eligibility for Immigration Services

 PR Eligibility for Global Investor Program (GIP)

-- Option A: Invest at least S$10 million in a new business or expand an existing one in Singapore.
+- Option A: Invest at least S$10 million in a new or expanding business in Singapore.

-- Option B: Invest S$25 million in a GIP-selected fund investing in Singapore-based companies.
+- Option B: Invest S$25 million in a GIP-selected fund focused on Singapore-based companies.

-- Option C: Establish a Singapore-based Single-Family Office with at least S$200 million in assets under management, of which S$50 million must be invested in approved Singapore-based assets (e.g., equities, qualifying debt securities, or private equity in non-listed companies).
+- Option C: Establish a Single-Family Office in Singapore with S$200 million in assets, including S$50 million invested in approved Singapore assets (e.g., equities, debt securities, private equity).

-- Business Viability and Impact: A sustainable business plan, with potential for economic impact and job creation, is essential.
-Preference is given to investments in sectors aligned with Singapore’s economic priorities, such as technology, biomedical sciences, and financial services.
+A sustainable business plan with potential for economic impact and job creation, particularly in priority sectors like technology, biomedical sciences, and finance, is essential.

-- Job Creation: Applicants must demonstrate that their business will create meaningful employment opportunities for Singaporeans.
+The business should create meaningful employment for Singaporeans.

-Family Members: Spouses and children under 21 years old can be included in the PR application under the GIP scheme.
+Family Members: Spouses and children under 21 can be included in the PR application under the GIP scheme.

 How to Qualify for Singapore Citizenship